In some cases, we earn commissions from affiliate links in our posts.

 The familiar faces you'll see are Sophie Okonedo, Anton Lesser, Jeany Spark, Toby Kebbell, Ashley Jensen, and more.

-The Escape Artist is streaming on Masterpiece.
+The Escape Artist is available for streaming purchase.

 When a pizza delivery man is mysteriously murdered, detectives unravel connections across all walks of life in London.
 The deeper they dig, the more complex the story becomes.